syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 {% endtabs %}

-N> To change the side of the navigation pane, use the [`Position`]() property.
-Use the [`DrawerHeight`]() property to change the drawer height in the Top and Bottom positions.
+N> To change the side of the navigation pane, utilize the `Position` property.
+Adjust the drawer height in the Top and Bottom positions using the `DrawerHeight` property.

 ## Add Hamburger Menu for Toggling Drawer

-Create a image button and set required image to the [`Image`](https://help.syncfusion.com/maui/button/customization#imagesource) property of Button.
-Subscribe Clicked event of the button and invoke ToggleDrawer() method in it to toggle the drawer.
-Properly align the layout of ['ContentView']() to position the hamburger icon at the top left, as shown in the following code:
+Create an ImageButton and set the required image to the `Source` property.
+Subscribe Clicked event of the button and invoke the `ToggleDrawer()` method within it to toggle the drawer.
+Properly align the layout of `ContentView` to position the hamburger icon at the top left, as demonstrated in the following code,

 {% tabs %}